duckdb/duckdb-web/docs/guides/import/query_postgres.md

 title: PostgreSQL Import
 ---

 To run a query directly on a running PostgreSQL database, the [`postgres` extension](../../extensions/postgres_scanner) is required.

+## Installation and Loading

-This can be installed use the `INSTALL` SQL command.
+The extension can be installed use the `INSTALL` SQL command.
 This only needs to be run once.

 ```sql
 INSTALL postgres;